-Body : Associated with mouthfeel and texture, this should be a strong, full, pleasant characteristic; The way a coffee is experienced by the mouth; see also mouthfeel.
+Body : Associated with mouthfeel and texture, this should be a strong, full, pleasant characteristic; The way coffee is experienced by the mouth; see also mouthfeel.
 The impression of weight and texture in the mouth.
-Coffees can be watery, thin, slight, light, medium, full, heavy, thick or even syrupy in body.
+Coffees can be watery, thin, slight, light, medium, full, heavy, thick, or even syrupy in the body.
 Textures include oily, buttery, rich, smooth, and chewy.
-Body also varies with the brewing process.
+The body also varies with the brewing process.
 (French Press coffee, for example, has a much heavier body than drip coffee).

 Bouquet : The total aromatic profile, resulting from compounds in the fragrance, aroma, and aftertaste.

 Breve (BRE-vay) : Any drink made with half-and-half instead of milk.
 Examples include latte breves and espresso breves.